leftlogic/ffconf/src/details/index.md

 The conference is being held at the Duke of York's Picturehouse in Brighton, less than 15 minutes walk from Brighton train station.
 We recommend using [traintimes.org.uk](https://traintimes.org.uk) for up to date train timetables.

-Unfortunately, there are planned engineering works on Saturday 12th November and there will be a rail replacement bus between Brighton and Three Bridges.
+We are keeping a close eye if any planned engineering works are announced and will update this page.

-[Hotel recommendations](https://2022.ffconf.org/#locations) can also be found on our website.
+[Hotel recommendations](https://2023.ffconf.org/#locations) can also be found on our website.

 ## Registration - 9am